mikeleppane/site-guard/distributed-monitoring-arch-design.md

 ## Regional Agents

-Each monitoring application runs in a separate Azure Container Instance (ACI) within its respective region.
+Each monitoring application runs in a separate [Azure Container Instance](https://azure.microsoft.com/en-us/products/container-instances/) within its respective region.
 The agents are responsible for:
 Collecting connectivity and latency metrics from local websites and services.

 ## Central Hub - API & Processing Layer

-Azure API Management (APIM) serves as the secure gateway for all incoming data from regional agents.
+[Azure API Management](https://azure.microsoft.com/en-us/products/api-management) serves as the secure gateway for all incoming data from regional agents.
 It handles:

 - Ingesting data from regional agents
 - Rate limiting and throttling to prevent abuse
-- Authentication and authorization using JWT tokens Azure Functions provide serverless compute capabilities for:
+- Authentication and authorization using JWT tokens [Azure Functions](https://azure.microsoft.com/en-us/products/functions) provide serverless compute capabilities for:
 - Processing incoming data from agents
 - Validating and enriching data
 - Storing processed data into various storage solutions